Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 Gyotin considered the suggestion for some minutes after she left.

-He cleaned up the dirty mugs, and when he returned to his cushion, he had one of the books in his paws, which he opened, and took a few seconds to skip the Preface and Foreword---he turned straight to chapter one, and began to read.
+He cleaned up the dirty mugs, and when he returned to his cushion, he had one of the books in his paws, which he opened, and took a few seconds to skip the Preface and Foreword - he turned straight to chapter one, and began to read.

 *"...If I am asked, then, what Zen teaches, I would answer, Zen teaches nothing.
 Whatever teachings there are in Zen, they come out of one's own mind.
 We teach ourselves; Zen merely points the way."*